Xilinx/Applications/webp/README.md

     ```bash
     bash xocc.sh
     ```
-    - The `xocc.sh` script compiles both the host application code and kernel code.
+    - The `xocc.sh` script compiles both the host application code (cwebp) and kernel code (kernel.xclbin).
     - It sets environment variables and uses `make` to compile the application.

 * The following environment variables can be configured in `xocc.sh`:
     - VP8_SDX: SDAccel directory